Permanence Planning and Placement

 Contact with the family and extended family should be facilitated and built on (unless clearly identified as inappropriate).

 The professionals involved will work in partnership with parents/families to meet the above objectives.
 The wishes and feelings of the child/young person will be taken into account.
-The older and more mature the child/young person, the greater the weight should be given to their wishes.
+The older and more mature the child, the greater the weight should be given to his or her wishes.

-When undertaking Permanence Planning, all workers have a duty to promote the child's links with his or her racial, cultural and religious heritage by:
+When undertaking Permanence Planning, all workers have a duty to promote the child/young person's links with his or her racial, cultural and religious heritage by:

-• Wherever possible promoting placements enabling the child/young person to be brought up within the same racial, cultural and religious environment as their birth family;
+• Wherever possible promoting placements enabling the child/young person to be brought up within the same racial, cultural and religious environment as his birth family;

 • The identified placement does not have to be a cultural and racial match if the identified adopters are able to meet the child's needs (Pg 84 of Chapter 4 revised Adoption Act Guidance Feb 2011);